 Select stories have been republished in our reprint series.

 Interstate Waters is funded by a grant from the U.S. Environmental Protection Agency.
 Printed issues are mailed free of charge to subscribers; all issues are available online.

 To subscribe to Interstate Waters, email us at email@example.com.
 Type “Subscribe to Interstate Waters” in the subject field and include your full mailing address.
 Please indicate whether you also wish to receive our quarterly email newsletter, iWR.

-Article submissions and questions or comments are welcome and appreciated.
-Please email material to Adam Auster, NEIWPCC Communications Director, at email@example.com.
+We welcome and appreciate questions, comments, story ideas, and articles for publication.
+Please email material to Adam Auster, NEIWPCC Communications Director, at firstname.lastname@example.org.